arid-hipster0m/Daihn-8486/archive/notes.md

 Artificial Intelligence Parallel Processing Data Pipeline Microservices If you can dream it, you can do it.
 The only way to do great work is to love what you do.
 UX Optimization Code Review A/B Testing Scalability Data Science Load Balancing DevOps
+Database Data Pipeline Success usually comes to those who are too busy to be looking for it.
+Artificial Intelligence Stay hungry, stay foolish.
+Server Response Agile Neural Networks Innovation distinguishes between a leader and a follower.